Get COVID-19 Testing

 - Professional visits to inmates are limited to emergencies only, and must be approved by a Facility Security Captain.

-- Hope One resumes its public schedule at the end of May.
+- Hope One has resumed bi-weekly deployments in the community.
 Visit the Hope One schedule for more information.

 - The Morris County Prosecutor’s Office is suspending all reception desk services and in-person contact to mitigate the potential spread of COVID-19.
 If you have questions, contact the Prosecutor’s office at 973-285-6200 or [email protected].